-Each party shall try to identify individual stocks of mercury or mercury compounds exceeding 50 metric tons, as well as sources of mercury supply generating stocks exceeding 10 metric tons per year, that are located within its territory (Article 3.5).
+Each party shall try to identify individual stocks of mercury or mercury compounds exceeding 50 metric tons, as well as sources of mercury supply generating stocks exceeding 10 metric tons per year, that are located within its territory.
+(Article 3.5)

 - i.
 Individual stocks and mercury supply generating stocks are two distinct sources of mercury.
-Individual stocks can include existing inventory or stockpiles by governments or traders. - ii.
-Mercury supply sources generating stocks can include chlor-alkali plants, mercury waste treatment facilities, and mercury by-product generation locations.
-Thus, if any of these supply generating sources in a country can produce more than 10 tons per year, the country must try to identify these sources per Article 3.5.a.
+Individual stocks can include existing inventory or stockpiles by governments, traders, or at operating chlor-alkali facilities. - ii.
+Mercury supply sources generating stocks can include decommissioning chlor-alkali plants, mercury catalyst recyclers and waste treatment facilities, mercury mines, mercury compound producers, and mercury byproduct generation locations.
+Thus, if any of these supply generating sources in a country can produce more than 10 tons per year, the country must try to identify these sources per Article 3.5.a. - iii.
+In this context, the term "mercury compounds" is narrowly defined to include mercury chloride or calomel, mercury oxide, mercury sulphate, mercury nitrate, cinnabar, and mercury sulphide.
+(Article 3.1.b) - iv.
+In addition to this Convention obligation, countries will want to know about the existence of these stockpiles for planning associated with the mercury storage and waste requirements of Articles 10 and 11.
+(See discussion below)

-- iii.
-In this context, the term "mercury compounds" is narrowly defined to include mercury chloride or calomel, mercury oxide, mercury sulphate, mercury ry nitrate, cinnabar, and mercury sulphide (Article 3.1.b). - iv.
-In addition to this Convention obligation, countries will want to know about the existence of these stockpiles for planning associated with the mercury storage and waste requirements of Articles 10 and 11 (see discussion below).
+3. MERCURY FROM DECOMMISSIONING OF CHLOR-ALKALI PLANTS:

-3. MERCURY FROM DECOMMISSIONING OF CHLOR-ALKALI PLANTS
+Excess mercury from decommissioning chlor-alkali plants cannot be reused, except at another chlor-alkali plant.
+(Article 3.5.b)

-- Mercury from decommissioning chlor-alkali plants cannot be reused, except at another chlor-alkali plant (Article 3.5.b). - ✓ Mercury from this source which is not reused must be disposed of according to Article 11 requirements (see Article 11 discussion), and the restrictions discussed immediately below.
+Mercury from this source which is not reused must be disposed of according to Article 11 requirements (see Article II discussion), and the restrictions discussed immediately below.

 - i.
-Disposal operations for mercury from decommissioning chlor-alkali plants covered under Article 11 cannot lead to recovery, recycling, reclamation, direct re-use or alternative uses (Article 3.5.b).
-(See Article 11 discussion) - ii.
-Mercury cell chlor-alkali plants are subject to phaseout requirements in Article 5.
+Disposal operations for mercury from decommissioning chlor-alkali plants covered under Article 11 cannot lead to recovery, recycling, reclamation, direct re-use or alternative uses.
+(Article 3.5.b) (See Article 11 discussion) - ii.
+Mercury cell chlor-alkali plants are subject to phase-out requirements in Article 5 discussed below.
 Accordingly, as these plants are decommissioned over time consistent with the Convention, an increasing portion of this mercury will be disposed.
-Regulatory officials may need to scrutinize carefully the speculative storage of this mercury (i.e. storage without the reuse chloralkali plant(s) already identified), to ensure compliance with this Convention supply control measure.
+Regulatory officials may need to scrutinize carefully the speculative storage of this mercury (i.e., storage without the reuse chlor-alkali plant(s) already identified), to ensure compliance with this Convention supply control measure.